autumnjolitz/cerberus_gateway/README.rst

 Status
 ==========

-- provision a DragonFly VBOX image ✅
+- provision a DragonFly VBOX image as a "builder-builder" ✅
+    + Create a HAMMER2 reference installation ✅
+    + Build kernel/userland sources for faster iteration in cerberus-image ✅
+- create the builder of images (using nrelease as a skeleton for USB image formation)
+    + investigate if nrelease is a good idea or deriving out a new approach is required
 - install gateway related files
 - create Vagrant box
 - test networking